 We also recommend sturdy shoes, wet weather gear, and sun cream and hats on hot days – plus, plenty of water.
 If you are bringing toddlers, we advise using a baby carrier or baby backpack.

 Down on the beach

 Visitors to Tintagel can walk down to the secluded beach below the castle, known as Tintagel Haven.
-When the tide is out, you can enjoy a picnic on the sand, explore the rock pools and stroll along the shore.
+When the tide is out, you can enjoy a stroll along the shore.
 It's the perfect spot for a quick paddle, or to admire the waterfall falling from the cliffs above.

 Look for Merlin’s face on the rocks close to his cave, which you can explore at low tide.
 You may want to check the tide times before you book your ticket.